austinbirch/austinbirch.github.io/_posts/2017-07-28-clojurescript-and-react-native-bundling-for-release-with-advanced-optimisations.markdown

 ### Hacks to prevent metro-bundler from applying minification etc

 The second thing we need to do is skip the constant folding and minification transforms that metro-bundler applies in addition to the transform step above, but _only for our ClojureScript output_.
-I’ve not spent enough time with the metro-bundler to figure out what a sensible pull request would be (i.e. one that’s applicable to other users too), so instead, our terrible hack:
+I’ve not spent enough time with the metro-bundler to figure out what a sensible pull request would be (i.e. one that’s applicable to other users too), so instead, our terrible hack[^actual-patch]:

 <script src="https://gist.github.com/austinbirch/ada5cf24f41653babca8ac40614a1951.js"></script>